Teradata/product-help/IMC/Backup/Backup.md

 ### Backup jobs

-These are the most recent backup jobs for the site, including type and status.
+Review the most recent backup jobs for the site, including type and status.

 Select **View All** to see more backup jobs and details, and access options for objects, history, settings, and schedule.